sensu/sensu-docs-legacy/source/docs/0.23/api-configuration.md

     "user": "sensu"
     ~~~

-user
+password
 : description
-  : The username required to connect to the API.
+  : The password required to connect to the API.
 : required
   : false
 : depends